ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 **Common Configuration**

-It is recommended to provide dependencies in the projects root reactor POM to provide them transparently to the modules that need them (the service, integration testing, performance testing, local liquibase db changelogs).
+It is recommended for projects to add `spring-boot-starter-data-jpa` and set database related dependencies in the root reactor POM to provide them transparently to the modules that need them (the service, integration testing, performance testing, local liquibase db changelogs).

 <details><summary>Click here: Reactor POM Configuration</summary>